dannyjameswilliams/truncsm-blog/README.md

 [Blog post on blogs.compass.ac.uk](https://compass.blogs.bristol.ac.uk/2021/06/10/student-perspectives-data-science-without-data/)

-For the full paper on this project, [please see here](https://arxiv.org/pdf/1910.03834.pdf).

 ## Installation

 To use this work, please clone this repository to wherever you would like.
 It is recommended to create a virtual environment using `conda`, and then running